The CVR MRC PhD Programme

 The teaching consists of seminars delivered by Group Leaders from the CVR and the wider University, as well as introductions to practical methods, viral bioinformatics and data presentation.
 This course is a perfect opportunity to update your theoretical and practical knowledge of virology and viral diseases, to gain more insight into the research performed in the different groups at the CVR and to get to know other PhD students in the broad research field of virology.

-To be eligible, candidates must meet the following criteria:
+To be classed as a Home Student (tuition fees covered), candidates must meet the following criteria:

 - Be a UK National (meeting residency requirements), or